mmjsmohit/git_safari/README.md

 appwrite init project
 ```

-Choose `Create a new Appwrite project` and the following prompts will guide you through the setup process, enter `almostinstagram` as the ID for your new project.
+Choose `Create a new Appwrite project` and the following prompts will guide you through the setup process, enter `gitsafari` as the ID for your new project.
 The init command also creates an **appwrite.json** file representing your Appwrite project.

 Create a new database